krontech/chronos-cam-app/README.md

 Click on the  `Configure Project` button to select the kits.
 Click the "Run" toggle, in the "Camera" Build/Run box near the top.
 Delete the step 'check for available disk space', so only 'Upload files via SFTP' is left.
 Now, add a new step, 'run custom remote command'.
 Set it to `killall camApp; sleep 0.25 #Gracefully close the app, so we don't mess up the graphics driver state.
 Give it time to shut down.` Move it above 'Upload files via SFTP'.

 Scrolling down a little, you'll find the Run box where you can specify 'Arguments' and 'Working directory'.
-Set 'Arguments' to `-qws`, and 'Working directory' to `/opt/camera`.
+Set 'Arguments' to `-qws -display transformed:rot0`, and 'Working directory' to `/opt/camera`.

 Finally, we build the application by navigating to `Build -> Build Project "camApp"` or clicking on the hammer icon in the bottom left corner.
 When complete